 ACE works in conjunction with the DOD’s Joint Services Transcript program to coordinate and consolidate the efforts of each of the service branches to provide a record of veterans and active duty servicemembers training and experience.
-JST transcripts are accepted by 2,400 institutions, about 34 percent of all colleges.
-Therefore, universities and servicemembers are advised to check with prospective schools before relying on JST transcripts for credit.
+JST transcripts are accepted by 2,400 institutions, which is about 34% of all colleges.
+Universities and servicemembers are advised to check with prospective schools before relying on JST transcripts for credit.
 The following are sample JST transcripts for each branch of the military:

 College of the American Soldier

-The College of the American Soldier provides two distinct education programs for active duty Army soldiers, reserves and National Guard members included.
-The college operates in conjunction with more than two dozen higher education institutions to provide individualized academic tracks for both enlisted servicemembers and NCOs.
+The College of the American Soldier provides two distinct education programs for active duty Army soldiers, including reserves and National Guard members.
+The college operates in conjunction with more than two dozen higher education institutions to provide individualized academic tracks for enlisted servicemembers and NCOs.

-- NCO Program: The NCO program is built on a base of civilian degrees that then incorporate components essential to military career advancement.
-All credits earned in the program are fully transferable; credits earned and reported on JST transcripts are also accepted.
+- NCO Program: The NCO program is built on a base of civilian degrees that incorporate components essential to military career advancement.
+All credits earned in the program are completely transferable; credits earned and reported on JST transcripts are also accepted.

 - Enlisted Education Program: The Enlisted Education program of the College of the American Soldier is intended for entry-level servicemembers who have limited or no college background.
-It is designed to allow them to complete an associate’s degree during their first enlistment.
+It allows servicemembers to complete an associate degree during their first enlistment.
 As with the NCO program, all credits are fully transferable among the more than two dozen participating schools.
 The Enlisted Education Program also participates in ACE sponsored Joint Services Transcripts.

 Education and Training Commands by Branch

-As we mentioned at the beginning of this guide, a major part of the military experience is a formal and informal education in technical skills.
-Education and Training Command services specific to each branch allow servicemembers to actively pursue a specific, vocational or practical military skill under that branch’s unique tutelage.
-While this work does not necessarily carry over to formal class time or credits, it is a valuable resource for all members of the military eager to further refine a service-based expertise.
+A major part of the military experience is a formal and informal education in technical skills.
+Education and Training Command services specific to each branch allow servicemembers to actively pursue a specific vocational or practical military skill under that branch’s unique tutelage.
+While this work does not necessarily carry over to formal class time or credits, it is a valuable resource for all members of the military who are eager to refine a service-based expertise.